MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 This policy setting is used only to simplify the Regional and Language Options control panel.

-- If you enable this policy setting, the user does not see the regional formats options.
-This does not prevent the user or an application from changing their user locale or user overrides programmatically.
+- If you enable this policy setting, the user doesn't see the regional formats options.
+This doesn't prevent the user or an application from changing their user locale or user overrides programmatically.

-- If you disable or do not configure this policy setting, the user sees the regional formats options for changing and customizing the user locale.
+- If you disable or don't configure this policy setting, the user sees the regional formats options for changing and customizing the user locale.
 <!-- HideLocaleSelectAndCustomize-Description-End -->

 <!-- HideLocaleSelectAndCustomize-Editable-Begin -->